Aeroluna/LunaCoopMod/README.md

     - Q: Reap (8 seconds)
       - Deals 100 damage to nearby enemies.
       - Can be reactivated to cleave again.
-      - Simimlar to Zeratul's cleave.
+      - Similar to Zeratul's cleave.
     - W: Shadow Assault (15 seconds)
       - Rapidly teleport to random enemies within 3 times, attacking each of them for 60 damage.
 A single target can be hit more than once.
       - Can target air and ground units.